Elgg/Elgg/docs/guides/plugins.rst

 In addition to the require elements above, the follow elements are available to use:

 * blurb - A short description of the plugin.
 * category - The category of the plugin.
-It is recommended to follow the [[Plugin_Guidelines|plugin guidelines]] and use one of the defined categories.
+It is recommended to follow the :doc:`guidelines` and use one of the defined categories.
 There can be multiple entries.
 * conflicts - Specifies that the plugin conflicts with a certain system configuration.
 * copyright - The plugin's copyright information.
 * license - The plugin's license information.
 * provides - Specifies that this plugin provides the same functionality as another Elgg plugin or a PHP extension.
 * screenshot - Screenshots of the plugin.
 There can be multiple entries.
 See the advanced example for syntax.
 * suggests - Parallels the requires system, but doesn't affect if the plugin can be enabled.
 Used to suggest other plugins that interact or build on the plugin.
 * website - A link to the website for the plugin.

 .. seealso::